aperofsky/markdown-cv/index.md

 ## Honors and Awards
 ### Postgraduate
 `2023`
-**Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health<br/>
-*For excellence in scientific research in epidemiological modeling with a focus on influenza antigenic evolution and the role of human mobility in COVID-19 disease dynamics.*
+**Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health. *For excellence in scientific research in epidemiological modeling with a focus on influenza antigenic evolution and the role of human mobility in COVID-19 disease dynamics.*

 `2020, 2021`
-**Director’s Group Merit Award**, Fogarty International Center, National Institutes of Health<br/> *For outstanding modeling work to support the COVID-19 pandemic response domestically and internationally.*
+**Director’s Group Merit Award**, Fogarty International Center, National Institutes of Health. *For outstanding modeling work to support the COVID-19 pandemic response domestically and internationally.*

 `2020`
 **Young Scientist Award**, European Scientific Working group on Influenza (ESWI) Conference

 `2019`
-**Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health<br/>
-*For outstanding efforts to forecast weekly influenza-like illness activity in 27 U.S. military facilities in collaboration with DoD.*
+**Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health. *For outstanding efforts to forecast weekly influenza-like illness activity in 27 U.S. military facilities in collaboration with DoD.*

 ## Graduate
 `2017, 2018`